-It says that the stone was sealed by the Romans:
+The stone was sealed by the Romans:

 "The sealing was done in the presence of the Roman guards who were left in charge to protect this stamp of Roman authority and power.
 They did their best to prevent theft and the resurrection, but they overreached themselves and provided additional witness to the fact of the empty tomb and the resurrection of Jesus."
 (Robertson, Word Pictures in the New Testament, p239)